|Welcome to Nintendo Jeopardy, exclusively at NReviews! This

 Any player starts the game by choosing a category and money value in points.
-The host looks up the question and reads it
+The host looks up the question and

+Mario's brother."
 Grammatically, that is not a question, but really a statement.
 The 'answer' would be "Who is

 Luigi?".
 The 'answer' is really a question, so that's what I mean.
 When I say 'questions' I mean, read the

 Anyway, after the host reads the question give the players four seconds to buzz in.
-If nobody buzzes in, then call time and
+If nobody buzzes in, then call

-does buzz in, they need to provide the answer in 'Jeopardy' format.
+well.
+If somebody does buzz in, they need to provide the answer in 'Jeopardy' format.
 Give them four seconds to

 say the answer.
 If they get it correct, they earn the point value of the question, and get to choose the next

 category and question.
 If they get it incorrect, they lose that point value, and it is deducted from their score.
 It is

 in, and then four seconds to provide an answer.

 Play continues like this until every question has been said for the first round of Jeopardy.
-You can set a time limit for
+You can set a time limit

-points but the questions are slightly harder.
+as many points but the questions are slightly harder.
 Continue through this round until you're done.
 Then there

 3. Jeopardy Question Format